Nootropics are a class of supplements that help increase cognitive performance and support brain health.[i]

 The phospholipid, phosphatidylserine (PS), is arguably the most evidence-backed nootropic for supporting cognition and brain health currently available.
 Numerous clinical studies, especially on premium branded material Sharp PS®, have demonstrated its ability to improve memory, concentration, learning, and vocabulary in just six weeks.
 Results have been replicated across multiple age groups spanning from children to older adults with age-associated memory impairment.

 Phosphatidylserine is a major structural component of all our cells, with the highest concentrations found in our brains.
-It is essential for the healthy formation and function of our brain cell membranes and myelin, as well as supporting cell-to-cell communications and synaptic neurotransmission of neurotransmitters like acetylcholine, serotonin, and dopamine.
+It is essential for the healthy formation and function of our brain cell membranes and myelin, as well as supporting cell-to-cell communications and synaptic neurotransmission of neurotransmitters like acetylcholine and serotonin.

 For our central nervous system to function properly, it requires a good supply of amino acids, sourced from the protein foods we ingest.
 Amino acids, such as tyrosine, are used by our brain to synthesize various neurotransmitters and neuromodulators.

-Tyrosine is a precursor to thyroid hormones and is also used to synthesize the catecholamine neurotransmitters, dopamine, norepinephrine, and epinephrine.
-Dopamine plays a crucial role in your brain’s reward system and is associated with movement, motivation, mood, memory, and healthy cognition.
+Tyrosine is a precursor to thyroid hormones and is also used to synthesize the catecholamine neurotransmitters, which play a crucial role in your brain’s reward system and is associated with movement, motivation, mood, memory, and healthy cognition.

 B vitamins are a group of organic compounds essential for normal physiological functioning.
-B vitamins are crucial co-factors in many metabolic processes and are necessary for the conversion of food into cellular ATP energy and in the synthesis of key neurotransmitters, including acetylcholine, serotonin, and dopamine.
+B vitamins are crucial co-factors in many metabolic processes and are necessary for the conversion of food into cellular ATP energy and in the synthesis of key neurotransmitters, including acetylcholine and serotonin.

 Vitamin B12 – Methylcobalamin